erichung64/nba_stats_app/README.md

 # NBA Stats App

 ## Overview
 This application fetches, processes, and displays NBA player statistics.
-Users can search for players, filter by active or inactive status, and view detailed career statistics and season-by-season performance in various visual formats.
+Users can search for players, and view detailed career statistics and season-by-season performance in various visual formats.

 ## Setup and Run